10k Ohm resistor Color code with 3 4 5 and 6 bands

 6 Bands 10k Ohm resistor Model

 The sixth band implies the temperature coefficient.
-If it is 25 then the sixth band will have the yellow color which is coded as 4.
-Other bands will remain same as those for a five-band 10000 ohm resistor.
+If it is 25 then the sixth band will have yellow color which is coded as 4.
+Other bands will remain the same as those for a five-band 10000 ohm resistor.
 Thus, the color code for 6 bands 10k resistor is 1002J4 with colors Brown, Black, Black, Red, Green and Yellow.

 Band numberColorCode